-What The Man Who Ran Obamacare Thinks About the Republican Health Plan
+What The Man Who Ran Obamacare Thinks About The Republican Health Care Plan

 Policy-ish

-What The Man Who Ran Obamacare Thinks About the Republican Health Plan
+What The Man Who Ran Obamacare Thinks About The Republican Health Care Plan

 Andy Slavitt understands the inner workings of the U.S. health care system better than most.
 From 2015 to 2017, he ran the Affordable Care Act, sometimes called Obamacare, as head of the Centers for Medicare and Medicaid Services.
 Since leaving that post in January, he's been an outspoken critic of the Republican proposals to dismantle it.